TessaZwart/Sarcastic_Speech_Synthesis/README.md

 To create the alignments for the FastSpeech2 model, the Montreal Forced Aligner is used.
 The Dutch dictionary is downloaded from https://github.com/open-dict-data/ipa-dict (only the nl.txt in data folder).
 We will refer to the dictionary as `dictionary` in the code. `corpus` is the corpus that is generated in the corpus preparation above.
 The `~` can be changed to the folder name in which you can find the files.

 First, an environment is created the the aligner is installed:

 `conda create -n aligner -c conda-forge montreal-forced-aligner`

 This environment is activated using:

 `conda activate aligner`

 Then, an acoustic model was created (change ~ to the folder name you want to add the files to):

 `mfa train ~/corpus ~/dictionary.txt ~/new_acoustic_model.zip`

 However, the Out Of Vocabulary number was high, so a G2P model was created:

 `mfa train_g2p ~/dictionary.txt ~/my_g2p_model.zip`

 Then, the dictionary was updated by using the G2P model:

 `mfa g2p ~/corpus ~/my_g2p_model.zip ~/new_dictionary.txt`

-Finally, this dictionary is used to create a new acoustic model and the alignment in TextGrids.
+Finally, this dictionary is used to create a new acoustic model and the alignment in TextGrids:

 `mfa train ~/corpus ~/new_dictionary.txt ~/new_acoustic_model.zip --output_directory ~/my_corpus_aligned`

 In `my_corpus_aligned` the aligned TextGrids can be found.
 These TextGrids are used in the FastSpeech2 model.